 704-687- 5503 (phone)

-The Community/Public Health Nursing program consists of 38 semester hours and is completed on a part-time basis.
-Specialty courses are only offered biannually during odd years.
+The Community/Public Health Nursing program consists of 38 credit hours and is completed on a part-time basis.
 Interested Students may enroll concurrently in either the Nurse Educator or the Nurse Administrator Certificate Program.

 Additional Degree Requirements

 - Courses in the C/PHN specialty area are offered alternate years.

 - Community/Public Health Nursing courses are only offered online through Distance Education.
 Core and Selected Core courses can be taken on campus or online as published in the Schedule of Courses.

 - A total of 360 clinical hours are required to complete the program.